ksakmann/CarND-Vehicle-Detection/README.md

 ### Please see the [rubric](https://review.udacity.com/#!/rubrics/513/view) points

 ---
-### Data Acquisition and Preprocessing
+### Data Exploration
 Labeled images were taken from the GTI vehicle image database [GTI](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI](http://www.cvlibs.net/datasets/kitti/) vision benchmark suite, and examples extracted from the project video itself.
 All images are 64x64 pixels.
 A third [data set](https://github.com/udacity/self-driving-car/tree/master/annotations) released by Udacity was not used here.
 In total there are 8792 images of vehicles and 9666 images of non vehicles.
 Thus the data is slightly unbalanced with about 10% more non vehicle images than vehicle images.
-Images of the GTI data set are taken from video sequences which needed to be addressed in the separation into training and test set as follows.
-The last 10% of all images in every folder were therefore used as a test set.
+Images of the GTI data set are taken from video sequences which needed to be addressed in the separation into training and test set.
 Shown below is an example of each class (vehicle, non-vehicle) of the data set.
 The data set is explored in the notebook `exploration.ipynb`

 ![sample][image1]